cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 }
 ```

-The values for `:bucket:` and `:region:` can be retrieved from the bosh manifest
+The values for `:bucket:` and `:region:` should be what you found previously in BOSH
-by running `bosh -d logsearch manifest` and searching the output for `bucket`
-and `region`.
+manifest for logsearch.

 **When run with default configuration the S3 input plugin will reindex ALL data in
 the bucket**.
 To reindex a specific subset of data pass